Monitors

 }

-If you would like to view the rule after the fact, you can always run the following query with the uuid
+If you would like to view a Custom SQL monitor after the fact, you can always run the following query with the uuid

 query {